-It IS possible for small business owners to drastically increase team productivity while alleviating anxiety and stress.
+It IS possible for leaders to drastically increase team productivity while alleviating anxiety and stress.

 How?
 By following a few high-impact strategies, you can not only meet expectations but even exceed them!

 You can go from "understaffed and underperforming" to "understaffed yet over-delivered".